Wednesday, February 25, 2009

 God's Shalom

-It sounds so easy, so comfortable, so politically correct.
+It sounds so easy, so comfortable,

 But there is a price.